 IMMERSIVE EXHIBITION IN A VAULT OVER 300 YEARS OLD!

-Sound is at the center of this immersive space, the alternation of music and soundtracks brings taverns, performance halls, discotheques, mythical clubs, terraces, pubs and neighborhood bars to life.
-Carefully selected archival footage complete the ambience.
-The proposed immersive experience is integrated into virtual interfaces (projections, sound and visual effects) which make it possible to present a significant load of heritage and historical content.
+Sound is at the center of this immersive space, — the alternation of music and soundtracks brings taverns, performance halls, discotheques, mythical clubs, terraces, pubs and neighbourhood bars to life.
+Carefully selected archival footage completes the ambience.
+The proposed immersive experience is integrated into virtual interfaces (projections, sound and visual effects) which makes it possible to present a significant load of heritage and historical content.
 This 15-minute sound and visual show will be presented in French and, on request, in English.

 In addition to our immersive exhibition, you will find by clicking here various biographies of the mosaic of the characters in the portraits and of the participants in Ms. Grandliénard's project, a tasty tour of the bars that have disappeared from the city in the form of an interview with a witness of this time and other surprising information! *

 *An informative brochure will be available for consultation at the Îlot des Palais.